SAP/curated-resources-for-domain-driven-design/ddd-kata.md

 #### How to document your Bounded Contexts with Bounded Context Canvas

-The Bounded Context Canvas is a collaborative tool for designing and documenting the design of a single bounded context12.
-A bounded context is a sub-system in a software architecture aligned to a part of your domain1.
-A bounded context can be seen as a unit of language consistency, a boundary for a model expressed in a consistent language, and a boundary for team autonomy2.
+The Bounded Context Canvas is a collaborative tool for designing and documenting the design of a single bounded context.
+A bounded context is a sub-system in a software architecture aligned with a part of your domain.
+A bounded context can be seen as a unit of language consistency, a boundary for a model expressed in a consistent language, and a boundary for team autonomy.

 **Choose a bounded context:** Pick a specific sub-system or module that you want to design or document.
 It should be relevant and important for your domain.
 For example, “Order Service”, “Payment Service”, “Inventory Service”, etc.